awsdocs/amazon-sagemaker-developer-guide/doc_source/how-it-works-mlconcepts.md

      You use a Jupyter notebook in your Amazon SageMaker notebook instance to train and evaluate your model\.

 1. **Deploy the model**— Traditionally, you do some re\-engineering of a model to integrate it with your application, before deploying the model into production\.
 With Amazon SageMaker hosting services, you can deploy your model independently, decoupling it from your application code\.
-For more information, see [Training a Model with Amazon SageMaker ](how-it-works-training.md)\.
+For more information, see [Deploying a Model on Amazon SageMaker Hosting Services](how-it-works-hosting.md)\.

 Machine learning is a continuous cycle\.
 After deploying a model, you monitor the inferences, then collect "ground truth," and evaluate the model to identify drift\.
 You then increase the accuracy of your inferences by updating your training data to include the newly collected ground truth, by retraining the model with the new dataset\.
 As more and more example data becomes available, you continue retraining your model to increase accuracy over time\.